dr-guangtou/daily_astroph/astroph-1805.md

 ## May 8:

 #### [A lower limit to the accretion disc radius in the low-luminosity AGN NGC 1052 derived from high-angular resolution data](https://arxiv.org/abs/1805.01899)
+    * The continuum emission within the innermost ∼ 17 pc around the black hole to be of non-thermal, synchrotron origin and to set a limit to the maximum contribution of a standard accretion disc.
+    * Introduce a truncated accretion disc and derive a truncation radius to mass-light conversion efficiency relation, which we use to reconcile the inferred accretion power with the continuum luminosity.

 #### [Detecting strongly lensed supernovae at z ~ 5-7 with LSST](https://arxiv.org/abs/1805.02662)
+    * We find that the LSST main survey could detect ∼ 1 − 2 lensed Population III (Pop III) SN but 130-1400 Pop I/II SNe.

 #### [Molecular Gas Contents and Scaling Relations for Massive Passive Galaxies at Intermediate Redshifts from the LEGA-C Survey](https://arxiv.org/abs/1805.02667)
+    - **Important, Interesting**
+    * Here we present deep Atacama Large Millimeter/submillimeter Array (ALMA) observations of CO(2–1) emission in 8 massive (Mstar ∼ 10^11 M⊙) galaxies at z ∼ 0.7 selected to lie a factor of 3–10 below the star-forming sequence at this redshift,
+    * We significantly detect half the sample, finding molecular gas fractions <􏰂 0.1.
+We show that the molecular and stellar rotational axes are broadly consistent, arguing that the molecular gas was not accreted after the galaxies became quiescent.
+    * SF星系的scaling relation会高估气体比例

 #### [A New Technique for Measuring Polycyclic Aromatic Hydrocarbon Emission in Different Environments](https://arxiv.org/abs/1805.03079)
+    - by Yanxia Xie & Luis Ho
+    * Decompose the emission features of polycyclic aromatic hydrocarbons (PAHs) from mid-infrared spectra using theoretical PAH templates in conjunction with modified blackbody components for the dust continuum and an extinction term.
+    * In addition to providing accurate measurements of the PAH emission, including upper limits thereof, our fits can reproduce reasonably well the overall continuum shape and constrain the line-of-sight extinction

 #### [Three dynamically distinct stellar populations in the halo of M49](https://arxiv.org/abs/1805.03092)
+    - **Relevant, Interesting**
+    * We study the position-velocity-plane for bright and faint PN populations out to 95 kpc radius, and employ a multi-Gaussian model for the velocity distribution to identify stellar populations with distinct kinematics and histories.
+    * We find two kinematically distinct PN populations associated with the main M49 halo and the extended intra-group light (IGL).
+    * The blue colours of the IGL component are consistent with a population of stars formed in low-mass galaxies at redshift ∼ 0.5 that has since evolved passively, as suggested by other data.

 #### [Evolution of the degree of substructures in simulated galaxy clusters](https://arxiv.org/abs/1805.02658)
+    * 1) subhalos identified with SUBFIND; 2) overdense regions localized by dividing the cluster into octants; 3) offset between the potential minimum and the center of mass.
+    * None of the diagnostics indicate a correlation between the mass of the cluster and the fraction of substructures.
+    * All the diagnostics suggest an evolution of substructures with redshift.

 ----